E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/CTMQC/readme.rst

 :math:`\mathbf Q_\nu(\mathbf R^{cl}(t),t) = -\frac{\hbar}{2} \frac{\nabla_\nu|\chi(\mathbf R^{cl}(t),t)|^2}{|\chi(\mathbf R^{cl}(t),t)|^2}.`

 Notice that the quantum momentum tracks the spatial variation of the nuclear density, as it contains its spatial derivative.
 At each time step, the nuclear density has to be reconstructed, for instance by computing a histogram from the distribution of classical trajectories.
 Such calculation requires that at the end of each step of dynamics, the trajectories *communicate* -- all at the same time -- information about their positions, in order to compute the quantum momentum.
 Once :math:`\mathbf Q_\nu(\mathbf R^{cl}(t),t)` is known, the trajectories can perform a new step of dynamics.
-On-the-fly calculation of the quantum momentum is possible only if the trajectories are propagated all at the same time, that is why the underlying algorithm has been dubbed ``coupled-trajectory''-MQC.
+On-the-fly calculation of the quantum momentum is possible only if the trajectories are propagated all at the same time, that is why the underlying algorithm has been dubbed ''coupled-trajectory''-MQC.

 Applications of the Module